imthaq/uav-research-simulation/simulation_prototype/initial_results_summary.md

 What needs improvement in the simulation?

--If we look at the results most the mission_success rate ends up being false meaning no drone ever reaches the result.
+- If we look at the results most the mission_success rate ends up being false meaning no drone ever reaches the result.
 This is the first thing that need to be improved.

--During sensor dropout the detection misses a lot of information which need to be retained to perform the best possible results.
+- During sensor dropout the detection misses a lot of information which need to be retained to perform the best possible results.
 Therefore there should be somekind of memory factor which keep in storage most of the info.